DanSM-5/mpv-gif-generator/README.md

 - `/etc/mpv/scripts` for linux (all users)
 - `~/AppData/Roaming/mpv/scripts` for windows (single user)

+Script supports cloning the repo into the scripts directory.
+On windows it may need to have symlinks enabled.

 ### Debugging

 If errors with ffmpeg occurs these are either logged to the terminal (when `terminal != no`) otherwise to `/tmp/mpv-gif-ffmpeg.<TIMESTAMP>.log`.
 The `terminal==no` case occurs for example when